Gov AbdulRazaq Elated as Kwara Utd End the State’s Six Decades Trophy Drought

 “I congratulate all Kwarans home and abroad on these achievements.
 We look forward to keeping our state in positive spotlights in Nigeria and across the world,” concludes the elated governor.

+Similarly, the Sports Writers Association of Nigeria (SWAN), Kwara State Chapter, congratulated Kwara United on their historic President Federation Cup triumph.

+In a statement jointly signed by the Chairman, Ayodeji Ismail, and Assistant Secretary, Sodiq Adebara, the association described the victory as a “watershed moment in Kwara’s football history,” lauding the team’s resilience, determination, and tactical discipline in ending a 49-year wait for a major national trophy.

-Earlier in the day, Rivers Angels were crowned champions in the women’s category after defeating Nasarawa Amazons on penalties.
+Earlier on Saturday, Rivers Angels were crowned champions in the women’s category after defeating Nasarawa Amazons on penalties.
 It marked a record-extending 10th Federation Cup title for the Pride of Rivers.